NISAD – National Institutes for Stress, Anxiety & Depression are 7 foundations, associations and research centres working toward a common goal.

 Personal data relates to a living individual who can clearly be identified from that data, including your name, address, phone number, e-mail address, credit or bank card number.
 Identification can be made by the information alone or in conjunction with any other information otherwise in the data controller’s possession or likely to come into such possession.

-This Privacy Notice describes how your personal information is collected, used, and shared when you visit or make a purchase from NISAD – National Institutes for Stress, Anxiety, Depression & Behavioural Change (the “Site”).
+This Privacy Notice describes how your personal information is collected, used, and shared when you visit or make a purchase from NISAD – National Institutes for Stress, Anxiety & Depression (the “Site”).

 When we talk about “Personally Identifiable Information” in this Privacy Notice, we include Device Information and Order Information.